tldr-pages/tldr/pages/common/lsof.md

 `lsof +D {{path/to/directory}}`

-- Find the process that is listening on a local internet port:
+- Find the process that is listening on a local TCP port:

 `lsof -iTCP:{{port}} -sTCP:LISTEN`